olibits/Utils/helpers.md

     - Java
     - Comment in line \(Android Studio\)
 - Fragments of code
+    - Force first letter capitalization for EditText
     - Validate if a EditText is empty
+    - Focus in specific element  to enter in a new layout to call
     - Disabe autofocus in forms when new Activity is calling
     - User JSON Response Login
     - Basic structure for a TextWatcher